googleapis/google-cloud-dotnet/NEWAPI.md

 - Project files for the production project and the snippets
 - A stub documentation file

-Step 8: Run the smoke test
+Step 7: Run the smoke test
 --------------------------

-New APIs should come with a smoke test, just to check we can at least make a single request.
+Some APIs should come with a smoke test, just to check we can at least make a single request.

 - Ensure the `TEST_PROJECT` environment variable is set to your GCP